Evaluating Applicant Credentials

 Pre-interview screenings are valuable in identifying applicants who are no longer interested in the position, those who are unable to respond well to questions, or those who prove inappropriate for the position despite the attractive applicant materials.
 Pre-interview screenings can also assess communication skills, clarify questions from the application materials, encourage applicants’ continued interest in the position, and respond to inquiries of the applicants.

 If the department or search committee is unable to determine if an applicant possesses the requisite commitment and/or experience promoting a diverse workforce the search committee may elect to conduct a telephone screening call to confirm whether the applicant meets the requisite qualifications.
-Note: this search committee action does not require pre-approval from the Office of Equal Opportunity and Compliance.
+Note: this search committee action does not require pre-approval from Equal Opportunity, Compliance & Title IX.

 The committee must be able to support its decision to interview each candidate selected.
 The reasons an applicant was selected for an interview must be specific and relate to the qualifications for the position.
 It is not acceptable to simply note generalizations such as "met screening criteria", "best candidate" or "best fit".
 The evaluation form and committee members’ notes provide a permanent record of committee discussions should the selection process be challenged.